Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

-Let $M$ be a smooth connected compact three-dimensional manifold, equipped with an arbitrary smooth density $\mu$ (the associated canonical measure is denoted by $\mu$ as well).
+Let $M$ be a smooth connected compact three-dimensional manifold, equipped with an arbitrary non-vanishing smooth density $\mu$ (the associated measure is denoted by $\mu$ as well).
 Let $D\subset TM$ be a smooth oriented subbundle of codimension one.
 Let $g$ be a smooth Riemannian metric on $D$.
-We assume that $D$ is a contact structure, so that there exists a unique contact form $\alpha_g$ defining $D$ such that ${(d\alpha_g)}_{\vert D}$ coincides with the oriented volume form induced by $g$ on $D$.
+We assume that $D$ is a contact structure, so that there exists a unique contact form $\alpha_g$ defining $D$ (i.e., $D=\ker \alpha_g$) such that ${(d\alpha_g)}_{\vert D}$ coincides with the oriented volume form induced by $g$ on $D$.
 Let $Z$ be the associated Reeb vector field, defined by $\alpha_g(Z)=1$ and $d\alpha_g(Z,\cdot)=0$.
-Hence, the vector field $Z$ is transversal to the distribution $D$.
+The vector field $Z$ is transversal to the distribution $D$.
 The flow generated by $Z$ on $M$ is called the \textit{Reeb flow}.
+It follows from Cartan's formula that the Reeb flow preserves the measure given by the density $|\alpha_g \wedge d\alpha_g|$, also called the Popp measure in sub-Riemannian geometry, and denoted by $dP$.
+Note that there is no relation between $\mu$ and the Popp measure.
+We also define the \textit{Popp probability measure} $\nu$ by $d\nu=\frac{1}{P(M)}dP$.